The fastest tire pressure for road cycling is probably lower than you think

 Not until recently, road cyclists used to pump their tires as hard as they could, going for 8 bars (> 120 PSI) or even more.
 It made intuitive sense and even felt faster.
 One reason is that a hard tire translates more vibrations to the rider, and we associate more vibrations with speed.
 Similarly, you will feel pretty fast in a small, shaking car on the highway and not even realize the same speed in a comfortably suspended limousine.
 Yet, it is precisely these vibrations that slow us down!
 But let’s take a step back.

-Just because it feels faster on narrow road bike tires filled up to the maximum, it doesn't mean it is.
+Just because it feels faster on narrow road bike tires filled up to the maximum, it doesn’t mean it is.
 The vibrations that give you a sense of speed actually slow you down!
-Discover the science behind in this blog post.
-Make a Friend Faster

 On the smooth surfaces of testing rigs, the highest pressures are still fastest

 We already discussed in another post that bike tires undergo constant cycles of compression and decompression at the bottom part of the wheel when they are squeezed between the rider’s weight from the top and the pavement from the bottom.
 Every cycle, the energy lost due to compression is slightly more than the energy regained from the bounce back.
 That difference translates into heat and is called casing loss, which the best tires minimize.
 Interestingly, one way to reduce this casing loss is by pumping the tire to the highest pressure, minimizing compression and, therefore, loss.
-In a lab scenario, the way BicycleRollingResistance tests the tires, this is fully reproducible, as the graph below shows.
+In a lab scenario, the way BicycleRollingResistance tests the tires is fully reproducible, as the graph below shows.

 It shows the combined average rolling resistance for 3 tires: Vittoria Corsa Speed G+ 2.0, Schwalbe Pro One TT and Continental Grand Prix 5000 S TR.
 One line for a butyl tube setup (green), one for a latex inner tube (blue), and one for a tubeless (orange).
 Independent of setup, the higher the pressure on the x-axis, the lower the rolling resistance.
 Based on the data in the graph below, it is evident that the most efficient option is tubeless, which has already been covered in another blog post.